SModelS/smodels/docs/manual/source/DatabaseStructure.rst

  CPU time.
 In some cases this may be the most time consuming task when testing a single input file.
 Furthermore this procedure does not have to be repeated every time SModelS is run.
- In order to avoid these issues, SModelS serializes the `database object <../../../documentation/build/html/experiment.html#experiment.databaseObj.Database>`_ into a pickle file (*<database-path>/database.pcl*), which can then be read directly when loading the database.
+ In order to avoid these issues, SModelS serializes the `database object <../../../documentation/build/html/experiment.html#experiment.databaseObj.Database>`_ into a pickle file (*<database-path>/db2.pcl* or *<database-path>/db3.pcl*), which can then be read directly when loading the database.
  Since reading the pickle file is much faster than parsing the :ref:`database folders <folderStruct>`, there is a considerable speed improvement when using the pickle file.
  If any changes in the :ref:`database folder structure <folderStruct>` are detected or the SModelS version has changed, SModelS will automatically re-build the pickle file.
  This action may take a few minutes, but it is only performed once.
  SModelS automatically builds (if necessary) and loads the binary database when a `Database object <../../../documentation/build/html/experiment.html#experiment.databaseObj.Database>`_ is created.
 Nonetheless, the user can enforce loading (parsing) the *text database* using the option *force_load = 'txt'* in the constructor of `Database <../../../documentation/build/html/experiment.html#experiment.databaseObj.Database>`_ .

 * The pickle file is created by the `createBinaryFile method <../../../documentation/build/html/experiment.html#experiment.databaseObj.Database.createBinaryFile>`_